 Being in my twenties, I haven’t hit many signs of aging yet, but I love Age Defy because the oils in it are just plain good for the skin.
 Camellia Seed is also one of my favorite carriers because it absorbs super quick, and leaves skin feeling more like you’ve just used lotion rather than oil.
 However, following up dermarolling with anything was a bad idea because my skin got itchy and bumpy.
 I later found that dermatologists don’t condone using skincare products after dermarolling because it opens up pores in the skin and intensifies absorption and potential allergic reaction.
 My solution to this was to wait an hour after dermarolling to apply my Age Defy and Camellia Seed.
 Now my skin was soft and smooth.

-After about a week of use, my conclusion to dermarolling is that it’s worth it.
+After about a week of use, my conclusion is that dermarolling is worth it.
 The most noticeable difference to my skin after dermarolling was that my pores seemed smaller, and that to me was huge as this is one of my biggest skin issues!
 If a week of dermarolling has already helped my skin, I’m excited to continue with it and to keep seeing results.
 I also can’t wait to get dermarollers for friends and family (my mom’s expecting one in the mail any day now).

 What about you?
 Have you tried dermarolling or have questions about it?
 Let us know in the comments section below!